A Capri Romance: John Singer Sargent and Rosina Ferarra

 Sargent continued to present works of art to exhibitions across Europe and America throughout his life.
 He was very successful and made a great fortune from his unquestionable talent as an artist.
 He went on to co-found New York City’s Grand Central Art Galleries in 1922 but shortly after this, in 1925, he died of heart disease in London.

-The Capri Romance of Sargent and Ferrara Saved in Paintings
+Capri Romance of Sargent and Ferrara Recorded in Paintings

 Sargent’s beautiful and captivating paintings of Ferrara remain with us and through them, their brief summer romance lives on.
 Their time together on the rugged little island of Capri, has been cemented in history forever.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.